Aromantic

 Oftentimes, aromantic individuals are satisfied with friendship, and are happy and content with the love and connection they receive from their family, friends, and pets.

-Aromanticism is a spectrum
+Aromanticism Is a Spectrum

 There are many different forms of aromanticism, namely: